ropensci/slopes/README.md

 coverage](https://codecov.io/gh/itsleeds/slopes/branch/master/graph/badge.svg)](https://codecov.io/gh/itsleeds/slopes?branch=master)
 <!-- badges: end -->

-The goal of slopes is to enable fast, accurate and user friendly calculation longitudinal steepness of linear features such as roads and rivers, based on commonly available input datasets such as road geometries and digital elevation model (DEM) datasets.
+The aim of this Rpackage is to enable fast, accurate and user friendly calculation longitudinal steepness of linear features such as roads and rivers, based on commonly available input datasets such as road geometries and digital elevation model (DEM) datasets.